Airblader/flink-web/_posts/2021-09-06-connector-table-sql-api-part1.md

 You first need to have a source connector which can be used in Flink's runtime system, defining how data goes in and how it can be executed in the cluster.
 There are a few different interfaces available for implementing the actual source of the data and have it be discoverable in Flink.

-For complex connectors, you may want to implement the [Source interface](https://ci.apache.org/projects/flink/flink-docs-master/api/java/org/apache/flink/api/connector/source/Source.html) which gives you a lot of control.
-For simpler use cases, you can use the [SourceFunction interface](https://ci.apache.org/projects/flink/flink-docs-master/api/java/org/apache/flink/streaming/api/functions/source/SourceFunction.html).
-There are already a few different implementations of SourceFunction interfaces for common use cases such as the [FromElementsFunction](https://ci.apache.org/projects/flink/flink-docs-master/api/java/org/apache/flink/streaming/api/functions/source/FromElementsFunction.html) class and the [RichSourceFunction](https://ci.apache.org/projects/flink/flink-docs-master/api/java/org/apache/flink/streaming/api/functions/source/RichSourceFunction.html) class.
+For complex connectors, you may want to implement the [Source interface](https://ci.apache.org/projects/flink/flink-docs-release-1.13/api/java/org/apache/flink/api/connector/source/Source.html) which gives you a lot of control.
+For simpler use cases, you can use the [SourceFunction interface](https://ci.apache.org/projects/flink/flink-docs-release-1.13/api/java/org/apache/flink/streaming/api/functions/source/SourceFunction.html).
+There are already a few different implementations of SourceFunction interfaces for common use cases such as the [FromElementsFunction](https://ci.apache.org/projects/flink/flink-docs-release-1.13/api/java/org/apache/flink/streaming/api/functions/source/FromElementsFunction.html) class and the [RichSourceFunction](https://ci.apache.org/projects/flink/flink-docs-release-1.13/api/java/org/apache/flink/streaming/api/functions/source/RichSourceFunction.html) class.
 You will use the latter.

 <div class="note">
   <h5>Hint</h5>
-  <p>The Source interface is the new abstraction whereas the SourceFunction interface is old.
+  <p>The Source interface is the new abstraction whereas the SourceFunction interface is slowly phasing out.
      All connectors will eventually implement the Source interface.
   </p>
 </div>